-- 16.1 A boat shall not start more than 10 minutes after her class's start signal has been given. - 16.2 The time limit will be 90 minutes for the first boat to finish in each class.
-Boats still racing 30 minutes after the first boat that sails the course and finishes will be scored TLE (time limit expired) with points equal to the number of boats finishing within the time limit plus 1, not to exceed the score of Did Not Finish.
-This changes RRS 35.
+- 16.1 A boat shall not start more than 10 minutes after the class's start signal. - The time limit will be 90 minutes for the first boat to finish in each class.
+Boats still racing 30 minutes after the first boat that sails the course and finishes will be scored TLE (time limit expired).
+"TLE" is calculated per rule A7.
+The race committee will have final judgment in this decision.
+This changes rule 35, A4.1, and adds "TLE" to scoring abbreviations in A11.